 With Clever, it’s easy to interview top-rated real estate agents from brokerages like Keller Williams, Century21, and RE/MAX.
 You’ll get paired with qualified agents for free, then interview as many as you like until you find the best match.

-In most states, you'll even get thousands back after closing.
-Clever Cash Back gives you 0.5% cash back, which you can use however you'd like.
+In most states, you’ll even get thousands back after closing.
+Clever Cash Back gets you cash back, which you can use however you’d like.

 👋 Next Steps: Talk to an Expert